Forest management: Developing world

 In December 2007, at the Climate Change Conference in Bali, the issue of deforestation in the developing world in particular was raised and discussed.
 The foundations of a new incentive mechanism for encouraging sustainable forest management measures was therefore laid in hopes of reducing world deforestation rates.
 This mechanism was formalized and adopted as REDD in November 2010 at the Climate Change Conference in Cancun by UNFCCC COP 16.
 Developing countries who are signatories of the CBD were encouraged to take measure to implement REDD activities in the hope of becoming more active contributors of global efforts aimed at the mitigation greenhouse gas, as deforestation and forest degradation account for roughly 15% of total global greenhouse gas emissions.
 The REDD activities are formally tasked with "reducing emissions from deforestation and forest degradation; and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks in developing countries".
 REDD+ works in 3 phases.
 The first phase consists of developing viable strategies, while the second phase begins work on technology development and technology transfer to the developing countries taking part in REDD+ activities.
 The last phase measures and reports the implementation of the action taken.
 In 2021 the LEAF coalition was created, aiming to provide 1 billion dollars to countries that will protect their tropical and subtropical forests.

 European Union

 In 2022 the European parliament approved a bill aiming to stop the import linked with deforestation.
-The bill may cause to Brazil, for example, to stop deforestation for agricultural production and begun to "increase productivity on existing agricultural land".
+The bill may cause to Brazil, for example, to stop deforestation for agricultural production and begun to "increase productivity on existing agricultural land."
 The legislation was adopted with some changes by the European Council in May 2023 and is expected to enter into force several weeks after.
 The bill requires companies who want to import certain types of products to the European Union to prove the production of those commodities is not linked to areas deforested after 31 of December 2020.
 It prohibits also import of products linked with Human rights abuse.
 The list of products includes: palm oil, cattle, wood, coffee, cocoa, rubber and soy.
-Some derivatives of those products are also included: chocolate, furniture, printed paper and several palm oil based derivates.
+Some derivatives of those products are also included: chocolate, furniture, printed paper and several palm oil based derivatives.